 - Speaker only rated for 50 watts, making it less efficient than other options

 If you’re looking for more amplifier options, check out the top ten best mini guitar amplifiers or best small combo amplifiers.
-If you need more ideas for Christmas gifts, consider our list of the top 30 best handmade gifts here.
+If it’s effects on a budget you need, here’s our list of the best cheap multi-effects pedals.